OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 Deduplication of GufeTokenizables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two types of deduplication of GufeTokenizables.
+Objects are deduplicated in memory because gufe keeps a registry of all instantiated GufeTokenizables.
 Objects can be deduplicated on storage to disk because we store by reference to the gufe key.
-Additionally, objects are deduplicated in memory because we keep a registry of all instantiated GufeTokenizables.

 .. _gufe-memory-deduplication: